oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/using-the-operator/using-helm.md

 {{% /notice %}}

 ##### `clusterSizePaddingValidationEnabled`
+Specifies if the operator needs to reserve additional padding when validating the server service names to account for longer managed server names as a result of expanding an exsiting cluster.

+Defaults to `true`.

-Specifies if additional padding needs to be reserved in the server service name validation to account for longer managed server names caused by increased cluster size.
-Before a domain is started up, the domain configuration is validated to make sure that the generated Kubernetes service name for each managed server does not exceed the Kubernetes allowed maximum length.
-If `clusterSizePaddingValidationEnabed` is set to true, 1 character will be reserved for managed servers in a cluster with a size of 10-99, and 2 characters will be reserved for a cluster with a size of 1-9.
-No additional character is reserved for a cluster with a size that is greater than 99.
+If `clusterSizePaddingValidationEnabed` is set to true, two additional characters will be reserved if the cluster's size is between 1 and 9, and one additional character will be reserved if the cluster's size is between 10 and 99.
+No additional character is reserved if the cluster's size is greater than 99.
 For more details, see [Operator created Kubernetes resources]({{< relref "/userguide/managing-domains/domain-resource.md#operator-created-kubernetes-resources" >}}).

-Defaults to `true`.

 #### Elastic Stack integration